 When does Trump visit his properties?

-Trump frequents Mar-a-Lago, which he's referred to as the "Southern White House," and other clubs on weekends.
-But Mar-a-Lago is where he's hosted foreign leaders like President Xi Jinping of China — and directed the launch of a strike against a Syrian air base.
+With the exception of his 17-day stay at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
+Trump has referred to his Mar-a-Lago club as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian air base.

 How much does Trump's travel cost?